 The UK online safety position remains in flux.
 The UK’s alternative to the DSA is the OSB, due to become legislation this Autumn.
 It has evolved into a lengthy and complex bill – with further amendments to come.
 Below we highlight key aspects of the latest available draft.

-High risk/reach gaming platforms are in scope
+High risk/reach games platforms are in scope

 The OSB categorises platforms by user base and functionality to determine whether they are high risk and high reach.
 Online games enabling user-to-user interactions and sharing of user-generated content would constitute “user-to-user services”, which will then be categorised according to user number thresholds to be set by Ofcom.

-To date, Ofcom has been responsible for the UK’s video-sharing-platforms (VSP) regime, which has touched gaming-adjacent platforms like Twitch.
+To date, Ofcom has been responsible for the UK’s video-sharing-platforms (VSP) regime, which has touched game-adjacent platforms like Twitch.
 However, under the OSB, Ofcom will be responsible for a wider array of platforms, determining in-scope platforms and provide specific codes of practice.

 The OSB will apply to platforms with a significant number of UK players; where the UK is a target market for the game; or where its games can be played in the UK and there is a material risk of significant harm to UK individuals.